curtischong/kaggle-solutions/content/competitions/ICR - Identifying Age-Related Conditions.md

 			- they are only printing the lowest validation loss (not using? [[select 2 best models for each fold on CV]])?
 				- the weights are saved to their own h5 file. so maybe they're just picking the right one based on the score
 			- I can confirm that for each of the 10 train-validate splits, they are running them 10 times.
+	- their main model was [[Temporal Fusion Transformers (TFT)]]
+		- I guess since we have data for different years, a time-based model could be helpful here
+			- but this isn't a forecasting problem so I'm not sure how they are using TFT
+		- ok I understand the TFT model architecture now.
+Although the train_x he passed into TFT isn't time-based it's fine
+		- cause the model is pretty good at automatically "selecting which features to use" (via learned weights), regardless of time variables
+		- I looked at his code: He didn't use the [[LSTM]] that TFT used.
+He mainly just used the layers that did feature selection
+			- he didn't even use the attention layer at the end of TFT
+		- his model was just stacking 3 variable selection layers ontop of each other, and called it a day.
 	- What did work:
 		- DNN based on Variable Selection Network
 			- https://arxiv.org/abs/1912.09363